 What is Cannabinol and How Does it Work?
 Believe the Hype!

 So, just what is cannabinol and how does it work?
 Cannabinol is a THC by-product used for seizures, sleep, and inflammation.
 Is it the next big thing?
 We have all heard of the effects of CBD and THC.
 These well-known cannabis compounds get most of the attention.
-In this ‘Age of Weed,’ cannabis users now want to know just what is CBN cannabinol.
+In this ‘Age of Weed,’ cannabis users now want to know just is what is CBN cannabinol.
 As its benefits have long gone ignored, consumers are now using it to promote health.
 Users say it has all of the good benefits with less of the mind-bending effects.
 Now we can have our cake and eat it too.

 Chemists strive to isolate compounds from cannabis plant cannabinoids.
 The Cannabis Sativa plant and C. Indica subspecies given us over 100 distinct types.
 Their chemical groupings miss the mark on given them unique traits.
 Hence, their power to treat goes unsung.
 CBN is one of the isolates that shows promise in healing the body and brain.
 We only find this ‘new’ cannabinoid in small doses until the weed ages.
 As the compounds grow old and oxidize, mature THC breaks down to other products.
 As cannabis degrades, the aged cannabis THC-A breaks down to CBN-A. The further break down of CBN-A forms the end by-product CBN.
 Cannabinol forms slower than either CBD or THC, and in smaller amounts.
 In other words, as we have always known, even your old weed is good weed.